stackbit-projects/yourmamaisgood-e139d/content/pages/general-enquiries.md

       deleted.
-In accordance with the General Data Protection Regulation Act (EU) 2016/679 of the European Parliament and of the Council of April 2016, 27th [in force since May 2018], you can exercise your right of access to your personal data and have them rectified by contacting the Altrad group through this form.
+In accordance with the General Data Protection Regulation Act (EU) 2016/679 of the European Parliament and of the Council of April 2016, 27th [in force since May 2018], you can exercise your right of access to your personal data and have them rectified by contacting the Aurel Group through this form.
     features: []
     feature_padding_vert: medium